 Review your personal property coverage.

 Throughout the years, as you’ve purchased or sold items, have you updated the personal property coverage (Coverage C) on your policy?
 It’s important that the amount selected for this coverage is enough to repair or replace damaged items.
-An important coverage is Personal Property Replacement Cost.
+Another important coverage is Personal Property Replacement Cost.
 If your items are damaged, they will be valued brand new when replacement cost value is applied.
 Without this coverage, personal property is covered at its depreciated (“actual cash”) value.
-Security First Insurance includes replacement cost coverage on base policies.
+Security First Insurance includes replacement cost coverage on its policies.
 If you are not insured by Security First Insurance, check to see if you have replacement coverage.

 Review replacement cost.